jmwallsIII/StopThinkActDatabase/README.md

 Hello my name is, John Walls III!
 ***
-My project is C# Console app as stated in the description.
+My project is a C# Console app as stated in the description.
 I got the idea for this app from a common practice that we do at my current job which is to fill out a stop.think act card whenever we see an unsafe act or unsafe work condition.
 So I thought to myself why not make a console application to simplify and alleviate the unecessary paper trail.
 In my console app I have included the following 3 features: